There are some jokes involving police officers in the Vehicle file.

 - Question: What happened then?

-Answer: He told me, he says, "I have to kill you because you can identify me."
+Answer: He says, "I have to kill you because you can identify me."

 Question: Did he kill you?